-The Euro share class traded at a discount within the range of 15.6 % to 23.3% during the Year.
-Whilst the discount has continued to narrow, it remains outside the range of 15% that is targeted.
-Share buy back activity during the Year amounted to 2,989,466 shares, representing 9.24% of the issued share capital.
-Since the corporate action which took place at the end of 2019, 20.49% of the Company's shares have been bought back.
+The Euro share class traded at a discount within the range of 14.2% to 22.9% during the Year.
+Whilst the discount has continued to narrow, it remains wider than the maximum of 15% that is targeted.
+Share buy back activity during the Year amounted to 83,611 shares, representing 0.67% of the issued share capital.
+Since the corporate action which took place at the end of 2019, 21.15% of the Company's shares have been bought back.
 Whilst the share buy back mechanism remains the principal instrument being used to address the share price discount, a combination of (i) strong investment performance (attracting new buyers of the Shares) and; (ii) a deliberate policy of retaining liquidity to take advantage of market opportunities, saw the Investment Manager being more opportunistic with its use of the share buy back mechanism.
-The Board remains focused on the prospect of a potential continuation vote which will take place in 2023 if the average discount over the course of 2022 is greater than 15%.